 Loss from investments in investees.
 We have made investments in other early stage companies that we perceive to have valuable proprietary technology and significant potential to create value for us as a shareholder or member.
 We account for these investments under the equity method of accounting, resulting in the recording of our proportionate share of their losses until our share of their loss exceeds our investment.
-Until the investees' technologies are commercialized, if ever, we anticipate they will continue to report a net loss.
-Loss from investments in investees was \$2.3 million and \$1.8 million for the three months ended March 31, 2016 and 2015, respectively.
-The increase in loss from investments in investees is primarily due to losses from our investment in Zebra Biologics, Inc. and STI.
-In the third quarter of 2015, we deconsolidated STI and account for our retained interest in STI as an equity method investment.
+Until the investees' technologies are commercialized, if ever, we anticipate they will report a net loss.
+Loss from investments in investees was \$2.1 million and \$2.3 million for the three months ended March 31, 2017 and 2016, respectively.